muldjord/occurity/README.md

 * `left / right`: Switch between SVG layers defined in `charts.xml`

 ## Overall configuration
-The most important Occurity settings can be configured through the Preferences dialog.
+The most important Occurity settings can be configured through the [Preferences dialog](PREFERENCES.md).
 The dialog is opened by pressing `p` on a connected keyboard.
 Note that a pin-code must be entered to open Preferences.
-This is to avoid users inadvertently changing settings that could compromise the quality of the visual acuity results.
-The pin-code is configured in [config.ini](docs/CONFIGINI.md) (default is `4242`).
+This is to avoid users inadvertently changing settings that could compromise the quality of the visual acuity results (default is `4242`).

 Options that aren't available in the Preferences dialog can be changed by opening the `config.ini` file in a text editor.
 For a complete description of all available options go [here](docs/CONFIGINI.md).